Animal: Internal phylogeny

-Non-bilateria
+Non-bilaterians

-Several animal phyla lack bilateral symmetry.
-Among these, the sponges (Porifera) probably diverged first, representing the oldest animal phylum.
-Sponges lack the complex organization found in most other animal phyla; their cells are differentiated, but in most cases not organised into distinct tissues.
-They typically feed by drawing in water through pores.
+Sponges are physically very distinct from other animals, and were long thought to have diverged first, representing the oldest animal phylum and forming a sister clade to all other animals.
+Despite their morphological dissimilarity with all other animals, genetic evidence suggests sponges may be more closely related to other animals than the comb jellies are.
+Sponges lack the complex organisation found in most other animal phyla; their cells are differentiated, but in most cases not organised into distinct tissues, unlike all other animals.
+They typically feed by drawing in water through pores, filtering out small particles of food.

-The Ctenophora (comb jellies) and Cnidaria (which includes jellyfish, sea anemones, and corals) are radially symmetric and have digestive chambers with a single opening, which serves as both mouth and anus.
-They are sometimes placed together in the group Coelenterata because of common traits, not because of close relationships.
-Animals in both phyla have distinct tissues, but these are not organised into organs.
+The Ctenophora and Cnidaria are radially symmetric and have digestive chambers with a single opening, which serves as both mouth and anus.
+Animals in both phyla have distinct tissues, but these are not organised into discrete organs.
 They are diploblastic, having only two main germ layers, ectoderm and endoderm.
-The tiny placozoans are similar, but they do not have a permanent digestive chamber.